Emergency Preparedness: What to Do When a Major Water Leak Occurs

 What is the first thing I should do if I discover a major water leak?

-Immediately identify and stop the source by shutting off your home’s main water supply, then take safety precautions to avoid electrical hazards.
+Immediately identify and stop the source by shutting off your home’s main water supply, then take safety precautions.

 How can I prevent mould after a water leak?